smaurice101/readthedocs/docs/source/coreintegrations.rst

    - All TML solutions use TLS encryption to encrypt real-time data.

-   - All TML solutions compress real-time using advanced compression algorithms like: snappy, gzip, lz4
+   - All TML solutions compress real-time data using advanced compression algorithms like: snappy, gzip, lz4

    - All TML solutions use JSON processing - not SQL - for faster, more cost effective, processing of real-time data.